 Bern has been Switzerland’s capital city since 1848.
 But what if everything you pictured as a federal capital turned out to be the complete opposite?

-Except that doesn’t take away the things to do in Bern that make it stand out as a central Switzerland attraction.
-You can visit the Swiss capital on a culture trip, yet pack in some high adventure to go with it.
+Except that doesn’t take away the things to Bern’s attractions that make it stand out as a central Switzerland attraction.
+You can visit the Swiss capital on a cultural trip, yet pack in some high adventure to go with it.

 The old city of Bern retains its heritage features and packs Swiss traditions and a long history into a tiny, compact space.

-- 3 What to Do in Bern – Climb Higher
+- The Historical Things to Do in Bern

-- 8 Bern Day Trips – Exploration Outside of the City
+- Bern Day Trips – Explore Outside the City

-- 9 Travel to Bern Guide – Extra Things to Know
+- Travel to Bern Guide – Things to Know

 The Old Town of Bern was declared a UNESCO World Cultural Heritage site in 1983 because of the preserved medieval city centre.
 It’s also home to the first Lindt chocolate factory, legends of bears (and real bears) and Einstein’s most famous published work.
 When you visit Bern, you can also tune up a gear with some more adventurous action; including following the locals who have made urban swimming an actual UNESCO listed Swiss tradition.